 - High Quality Pans.
 Many nesting “camping” pans are thin metal, prone to hot spots that can scorch your food.
 These aren’t.
 They are heavy-duty stainless with triple-clad bottoms.
 There’s less chance of hot spots and the stainless won’t rust or react with acidic foods the way many cheaper aluminum pans will.

-- Non-Stick or Not?
+Non-Stick or Not?
 I had the non-stick set on Que Tal and liked it because it was a snap to clean up.
-Now I have the regular set and I seasoned the pans so that they are almost non-stick.
+Then, ashore, I bought the regular set and I seasoned the pans so that they are almost non-stick.
 The Magma Non-Stick set is high-quality non-stick and very scratch resistant, but it’s a little harder to use them as your mixing bowls, as the silicone mixing spoons aren’t as satisfactory as heavier duty ones.

 All the Magma sets are available on Amazon and they have the best prices that I know of.
 Sometimes there is more than one listing for an identical set; in that case, I tried to find the least expensive listing:

 - Magma 10-piece stainless with blue exterior

 - Magma 10-piece stainless with blue exterior for induction burners